Eat Your Vegetables

 - Better skin.
-The increased amount of vitamins A, C, E, and K, as well as antioxidants and phytochemicals, are beneficial for your skin and may even reduce the risk of skin cancer.
+The increased amount of vitamins A, C, E, and K, as well as antioxidants and phytochemicals, are beneficial to your skin and may reduce the risk of skin cancer.

 Here are some easy ways to get started on a more plant-centric diet:

-Replace meat with meaty flavors.
-Sometimes it’s not the meat itself we crave, but its texture and rich flavor.
-Vegetables like mushrooms and eggplant are good sources of umami, glutamates that mimic some of the best qualities of meat.
+Sometimes it’s not the meat itself we crave, but its rich flavor.
+Vegetables like mushrooms and eggplant are good sources of umami, glutamates that mimic some of the savoriness of meat.

-Season with meat.
 Consider meat a seasoning rather than the main event.
-Add shredded chicken or steak to a stir-fry or salad, or a bit of pork into a big bowl of braised greens.
+Add shredded chicken or steak to a stir-fry or salad, or mix a bit of pork into a big bowl of braised greens.